 The Story Behind the Trends - Up until 2012/13 Belfast was seeing a drop in the number of offences recorded with a racist motivation.
-However, Belfast has seen a sharp rise in these offences in 2013/14 and Castlereagh has been dropping consistently.
+However, Belfast has seen a sharp rise in these offences in 2014/15 along with Castlereagh.